yiyi098/bamazon/README.md

 If the customer enters an invalid Item ID, then the customer will be notified and asked to order again with a valid Item ID.
 If the customer's order is greater than the available stock quantity, then the customer will be notified and asked to place another order.

+### How to Run

+Run bamazonCustomer.js through Node.JS in bash/terminal.

 ### Technologies

 MySQL, Node.JS, JS, SQL